 PD4 inhibitors act as cytokine modulators by inhibiting PD4 in many cells, including T cells and keratinocytes.
-This in turn reduces production of pro-inflammatory cytokines, including TNF-alpha, interferon-gamma, IL-17 and IL-23, and also increases anti-inflammatory cytokines such as IL-10.
-PD4 inhibitors include apremilast.
+This in turn reduces production of pro-inflammatory cytokines, including TNF-alpha, interferongamma, IL-17 and IL-23, and also increases anti-inflammatory cytokines such as IL-10.
+PD4 inhibitors include apremilast, which is available on the PBS for patients who have not responded to methotrexate, and is prescribed by a dermatologist.
 Adverse effects include gastrointestinal upset, renal impairment and depression.25